HenriquedoVal/shellserver/README.md

 ~~~

 ### Keep updated
-As many things might change in versions below 0.1.0, `pip install --upgrade shellserver` and `Upgrade-Module ShellServer` must be run both when one changes.
+As many things might change in versions below 0.1.0, `pip install --upgrade shellserver` and `Update-Module ShellServer` must be run both when one changes.
 v0.0.8+ will work with the PowerShell ShellServer module 0.0.6+.

 ## Debugging